nicoleump/ga-dsiplus/one-on-ones.md

 We love meeting and talking with you, please don't be shy!
 You can schedule a longer one-on-one with us through our calendars.
 You will have the opportunity to meet one-on-one with your local coach within the first five weeks of the course, but if you would like additional time, click on the links below.

-One-on-One's are a safe space to talk about literally anything.
+One-on-Ones are a safe space to talk about literally anything.
 One-on-Ones might include:
 - Your previous work history
 - Goals for your future
 - Creating your job search strategy